VinuSion/VinuSion/README.md

 - 🔭 I’m currently working towards becoming a Full-Stack Engineer and contributing to building web applications.

-- 🌱 Exploring Technical Content Writing.
+- 🌱 Exploring academic research whilst learning something new every day.

 - ⚡ In my free time, I challenge myself with coding problems on LeetCode and read tech articles.